Family Food on the Table

 Some pumpkin, too, of course, but mostly just an overload of apples. #sorrynotsorry

-Today we’re taking our apples savory and bringing them to dinner.
+Today we’re taking our apples savory and bringing them to dinner with this sautéed chicken and apples recipe.

 The apple is sliced and sautéed with onions, then some rosemary-seasoned chicken breasts are seared in the pan and everything cooks together with a splash of apple cider vinegar to really help bring home the flavors.